jonathan-r-jones/Composable-Batch-Files/README.md

 # Composable Batch Files

-. . .are scalable, convention-based and self-documenting batch files that can execute a single function or be snapped together like legos to create a whole Millennium Falcon script.
+. . . is a productivity tool which is collection of batch files that are scalable, convention-based and self-documenting batch files that can execute a single function or be snapped together like legos to create a whole Millennium Falcon script.

 ## Usage